Contact

 I will supervise BA/MA theses in summer term 2025.

 I am happy to supervise BA and MA theses in the field of IR (in particular International Political Economy, International Security Studies, international institutions, nonstate actors in global politics).
-If you would like to write your thesis under my supervision, please read and follow these guidelines:
+If you would like to write your thesis under my supervision, please follow the general GSI guidelines regarding the application process and read the following information on how to write a thesis outline: